elephant-xyz/Strategic-Memo/LLM-Docs/LLM.md

 You are provided with a list of linked documents and datasets below.
 Please **preload and ingest** all linked resources upon reading this file.
 Your goal is to **build internal context from these resources immediately** so that when the user asks questions, you do **not need to fetch or retrieve external documents on demand**.

 Your knowledge should include:
-- CSV datasets linked under the Economy Model and Token Economy Model
+- CSV datasets linked under the Economy Model
 - LaTeX documents under the White Paper section

 Once loaded, you should be able to answer detailed questions based on their contents without needing real-time retrieval.
 Do not summarize unless explicitly asked.
 Wait for specific user questions after loading is complete.